 The subsurface injection of fluids by DWI is often used as a method for disposing of waste fluids generated during oil and gas exploration and production activities.
 The greatest volume of waste fluids generated through these activities is saline water (brine) that is drawn to the surface with hydrocarbons through producing wells ('produced water').
 The DWI consents currently held by the Company also authorise the injection of fluid types other the produced water.
-The range of fluid types authorised for injection varies by consent, but includes saline groundwater, well workover fluids, well drilling fluids, hydraulic fracturing fluids and hydraulic fracturing return fluids.
+The range of fluid types authorised for injection varies by consent, but includes compatible groundwater, off-spec (contaminated) stormwater, well workover fluids, well drilling fluids, hydraulic fracturing fluids and hydraulic fracturing return fluids.